CharafeddineMechalikh/PureEdgeSim/README.md

 *For any questions, contact me at <charafeddine.mechalikh@gmail.com>*

-## Works that are based on PureEdgeSim and extensions:
+## Works that are based on PureEdgeSim and extensions

 *   SatEdgeSim: A Toolkit for Modeling and Simulation of Performance Evaluation in Satellite Edge Computing Environments, read more about it [here](https://github.com/wjy491156866/SatEdgeSim).